liu6x6/AAC/README.md

 * start [WebDriverAgent](https://github.com/liu6x6/WebDriverAgent) first
 * iproxy 10001 10001
 * node ./video.js
-* open  ./video/h264.html then you can see the video from the iOS devices
+* open  ./video/h264.html from your broswer then you can see the video from the iOS devices